Dollar on tenterhooks as payrolls test looms

 The mood has kept speculators from adding much to short positions in recent weeks.
 That has put the brakes on what had a month ago seemed like a relentless downtrend and has pushed trend-following traders into a wait-and-see mode.

-In Asia, startling gains in the Chinese yuan this week had also sparked speculation about shifts in Chinese policymakers' stance on the currency, although it eased slightly to 6.3807 in early offshore trade on Thursday .
+In Asia, startling gains in the Chinese yuan this week had also sparked speculation about shifts in Chinese policymakers’ stance on the currency, although it eased slightly to 6.3807 in early offshore trade on Thursday.
+[CNY/]

 U.S. private payrolls figures due later on Thursday are the latest numbers to offer clues on the state of the economy and a possible read on broader non-farm payrolls data due on Friday.
 Appearances by a handful of Federal Reserve officials will also be closely watched for hints of sensitivity to the early strength of the rebound ahead of their next meeting in mid June.